The future of air travel?

 Regional low cost carriers will be expanding operations on a much larger scale once they take delivery of the new 737s.
 Leading the charge is Norwegian Air, which is planning to use its soon-to-be-delivered MAXs to enter the Transatlantic market and compete with both LCCs (like WOW Air) and legacy carriers (like American, Delta, United).
 It has already announced plans to directly connect smaller airports on the East Coast of the United States with popular tourist destinations in the British Isles, and Ryanair, and possibly others, intends to follow suit.

 These new routes completely contradict the previous status quo of long-haul travel.
 Say you lived in Providence, Rhode Island, and you wanted to fly to Edinburgh, Scotland for a vacation.
-Prior to the 737 MAX, you might have to fly a route similar to Providence to Chicago to London to Edinburgh.
+Prior to the 737 MAX, you might have to fly a route such as Providence to Chicago to London to Edinburgh.
 There were no small single aisle planes with the capabilities to fly between Providence and Edinburgh directly; only large wide bodies could fly that distance, but airlines were/are reluctant use them — there generally isn’t enough demand to fill seats.
 An empty plane means lost money, so connections are used to transport passengers to airports where there is enough demand to generate profits on long-haul flights.

 But now the 737 MAX has the range to operate between Providence and Edinburgh directly, which is exactly what Norwegian Air intends to use the plane for (as well as on other similar routes).
 This model is efficient enough and small enough to make it across the pond and be profitable.
-Too many seats won’t go unfilled, which was a worry airlines had with big widebodies.
+Too many seats won’t go unfilled, which is a worry airlines share with big widebodies.
 For customers, they’ll get to enjoy new options when they plan their travels.
-While a cramped seat on a budget airline might not be glamorous, a roundtrip Transatlantic flight for under three hundred dollars cannot be beat.
+While a cramped seat on a budget airline might not be glamorous, a roundtrip transatlantic flight for under three hundred dollars cannot be beat.
 There’ll be more opportunities for everyone to travel because of this new 737, and that is never a bad thing.

-United’s going to offer a lot more convenient flights
+United is going to offer a lot more convenient flights

 Just as low cost carriers like Norwegian will be able to expand their operations thanks to the new 737 MAX, legacy carriers like United will be able to do the same.
 United ordered over 100 MAX 10s at the Paris Air Show, and it seems that upon delivery, they’ll be used as successors to an aging fleet of Boeing 757s.
 Prior to the United-Continental merger in 2010, Continental was experimenting with using narrowbodied planes (like the 757) for Transatlantic flights out of its hub in Newark to smaller airports in Europe.
 This practice was both continued and expanded post-merger to a huge degree of success.
 Being able to fly direct from the New York and Washington DC metropolitan areas to major cities like London and Paris and smaller ones like Stockholm and Hamburg at varying times throughout the day proved to be a valuable asset for frequent flyers.